 Now, instead of being capped at 50 employees, employers of any size can set up an HRA for their teams.
 Another limitation of QSEHRA is the contribution limits.

 Another key differentiator from HRAs in the past?
 ICHRA allows business owners to customize their reimbursements across different classes of employees.
 While everyone must be treated fairly within a certain class, reimbursement rates can vary between full time, part time, seasonal, remote, etc. This allows for a higher degree of efficiency when it comes to spending your benefits budget.
-Helpful resource: Full list of ICHRA classes.

 How does ICHRA work?

-The way ICHRA works is quite simple.
+The way the ICHRA health insurance model works is quite simple.
 First, employers design their HRA plan and set up monthly reimbursement allowances that work for their budget.
 As part of the design, employers choose how many classes to divide employees within and how much each class is reimbursed.
 In addition to scaling rates over different classes, they can also scale based on age and family size.
 This first crucial step also includes engaging a third-party HRA administrator (like Take Command Health!) and telling employees about this new benefit.

 After that, employees will sign up for the health plan of their choice that works best for their needs, prescriptions, doctors, etc. ICHRA works with all off- and on-market major medical plans as well as Medicare Parts A+B or C, catastrophic plans for those under 30, and student health insurance.
 They do not integrate with short-term plans, sharing plans, TRICARE, or spouse's group plans.